 • Check-in baggage is limited to 2 pieces per person.

-• Carry-on baggage is limited to one piece, along with one personal item such as a laptop computer bag, a purse, a briefcase, a camera, etc.
+• Carry-on baggage is limited to one piece, along with one personal item such as laptop computer bag, a purse, a briefcase, camera, etc.

-• Hang identification tags on your baggage and attach an identifying label to your laptop.
+• Hang identification tags on your baggage and attach an identifying label on your laptop.

 • When departing from Hawaii, all baggage must first pass through Agriculture Quarantine before proceeding to the airline counter for check-in.
 It is best not to bring fruit or other plants, unless you show proof that you are allowed to export them.
 Without proof, fruits, vegetables and plants will not clear Customs and will be confiscated.

 • Once you check-in for your flight, you must go through a security scan.
 You must have your boarding pass and identification or passport ready.